 Is it worth repairing your car?

 Once you have a handle on the estimated costs of repairs, you should evaluate whether or not the repairs are worth it.
-At some point it no longer makes financial sense to keep repairing an old vehicle, though there are a few reasons when it does make sense.
+At some point, it no longer makes financial sense to keep repairing an old vehicle.

 How to pay for car body repair costs